 Howard is right.
 Given the alternatives in the booth that night — Faultless Frank Gifford or Dandy Don Meredith — clearly he was the right one to break into “Monday Night Football” on Dec.
 8, 1980, with the news that Lennon had been gunned down.”

-Howard Cosell was more than a great sportscaster, and he was at least to a certain extent, which I’ll get into later.
-But he was a great entertainer and a very intelligent and funny man as well.
+Howard Cosell was more than a great sportscaster, and he was at least to a certain extent, which I will get into later, but he was a great entertainer and a very intelligent and funny man as well.
 And those things tend to go together.
 He had a great ability to see things immediately for what they were and quickly give an intelligent insight about them in a way that everyone could understand and even do it in a humorous way as well.

-Those old ABC’s Monday Night Football games from the 1970s.
-You had Frank Gifford as the play by-play man and I think he did a great job of that.
-But again he was also a former NFL player who was a Hall of Fame player who wasn’t just a play by-play man, but someone who knew exactly what it meant and what he was seeing because he use to play the game professionally.
+Those old ABC’s Monday Night Football games from the 1970s when you had Frank Gifford as the play by play man and I think he did a great job of that, but again he was also a former NFL player who was a Hall of Fame player who wasn’t just a play by play man, but someone who knew exactly what it meant and what he was seeing because he use to play the game professionally.
 And Don Meredith as the expert analyst who of course use to be the quarterback of the Dallas Cowboys in the 1960s.

-But they also had Howard Cosell, who gave the viewers and fans an expert fans perspective of what was going on in the game.
-What fans may have been thinking and a lot of times were thinking, but couldn’t phrase those things in a way that only he could.
-Because they didn’t have Howard’s intelligence and sense of humor.
+ABC’s MNF also had Howard Cosell, who gave the viewers and fans an expert fans perspective of what was going on in the game.
+What fans may of been thinking and a lot of times we’re thinking, but couldn’t phrase those things in a way that only he could, because they didn’t have Howard’s intelligence and sense of humor.
 Howard Cosell is the genuine article of sportscasting.
 There wasn’t a Howard Cosell before Howard Cosell and there hasn’t been someone like him since.